#MeToo Awareness Sharpens Focus On Pay Equity

 "Because U.S. women earn 82 percent of what men earn," she told NPR's Steve Inskeep.

-There's a lot happening on the pay-equity front.
+There's a lot happening on the pay equity front.

 Just this week, a federal judge ordered the Trump administration to reinstate rules requiring large employers to submit data to the U.S. government about what they pay their workers, broken down by gender and race.